-- assets that are leased out, or are expected to be leased out, for more than 50% of the time on a depreciating asset lease this does not apply to depreciating assets subject to hire purchase agreements, or short-term hire agreements on an intermittent hourly, daily, weekly or monthly basis where there is no substantial continuity of hiring.
-Depreciating assets used in rental properties are generally excluded from the simplified depreciation rules on the basis that they are subject to a depreciating asset lease - assets allocated to a low-value or a common-rate pool before entering the STS - those assets must remain in the pool and deductions must be claimed under the UCA rules - horticultural plants, and - in-house software where the development expenditure is allocated to a software development pool - see Software development pools on page 23.
+- assets that are leased out, or are expected to be leased out, for more than 50% of the time on a depreciating asset lease - this does not apply to depreciating assets subject to hire purchase agreements, or short-term hire agreements on an intermittent hourly, daily, weekly or monthly basis where there is no substantial continuity of hiring.
+Depreciating assets used in rental properties are generally excluded from the simplified depreciation rules on the basis that they are subject to a depreciating asset lease - assets allocated to a low-value or a common-rate pool before you started to use the simplified depreciation rules - those assets must remain in the pool and deductions must be claimed under the UCA rules - horticultural plants, and - in-house software where the development expenditure is allocated to a software development pool - see Software development pools on page 23.